NotYuSheng/InfoJOE/README.md

 - **LLM-Generated Data Dictionary**:
   Generates a clear, human-readable data dictionary for any selected table using Qwen 2.5.

-- **Sample Row Preview**:
+- **Diverse Data Sampling**:
-  Instantly view the top 5 rows from any selected table.
+  Previews a representative sample of rows to reflect different value distributions and data types, not just the top rows.

 - **Natural Language to SQL**:
   Translate natural language queries into SQL commands using Qwen 2.5.